brian-sheldon/quadruped-spider-robot/README.md

 # quadruped-spider-robot
 My slightly different version of the Sesame Robot project.
+My primary reason for building this robot, is to use it as a learning and development environment.
+For example, I plan to use this platform to develop some power management code, specific to some of the hardware used on this particular robot, ie the servos, oled, dc-dc converter, pi pico.

 I am not using the same microcontroller as the original project, nor am I using the exact circuit design.
 This is fairly quick and dirty at the moment.
 To make the code easier for myself to follow, I did a quick separation of the source into easier to follow pieces.
 The separation is not ideal at this moment or well structured.
 I just wanted to quickly workout the hardware design and get it operating.